ros-industrial/industrial_training/kinetic/_sources/_source/session3/Intro-to-URDF.md.txt

 Your goal is to describe a workcell that features:
 1. An origin frame called `world`
 1. A separate frame with “table” geometry (a flat rectangular prism)
-1. A frame (geometry optional) called `camera_frame` that is oriented such that its Z axis is aligned with the X axis of `world`
+1. A frame (geometry optional) called `camera_frame` that is oriented such that its Z axis is flipped relative to the Z axis of `world`

 ## Scan-N-Plan Application: Guidance

 1. It’s customary to put describing files that aren’t code into their own “support” package.
 URDFs typically go into their own subfolder ''urdf/''.
-See the [abb_irb2400_support](https://github.com/ros-industrial/abb/tree/indigo-devel/abb_irb2400_support) package.
+See the [abb_irb2400_support](https://github.com/ros-industrial/abb/tree/kinetic/abb_irb2400_support) package.
 Add a `urdf` sub-folder to your application support package.
 1. Create a new `workcell.urdf` file inside the `myworkcell_support/urdf/` folder and insert the following XML skeleton:

    ``` xml